sonatype/nexus-ruby-support/README.md

 Build
 -----

-**IMPORTANT** the plugin is build for a particular nexus version. so make sure the nexus version you build the plugin matches the version of the nexus server !!!
+**IMPORTANT** for nexus version before 2.7.x the plugin is build for a particular nexus version. so make sure the nexus version you build the plugin matches the version of the nexus server !!! for this adjust the version in the root **pom.xml** and then build it:

-    mvn clean install -Dmaven.test.skip -Dnexus.version=2.4.0-1
+    mvn clean install -Dmaven.test.skip

 after that you will find the nexus plugin in **nexus-ruby-plugin/target/nexus-ruby-plugin-*-bundle.zip** and the gem with the nexus rubygems command in **nexus-gem/target/nexus-*.gem**.

-install the nexus gem for your local ruby environment with
+to upload gems to hosted gem repository on nexus you need to install the nexus gem for your local ruby environment with

     gem install -l nexus-gem/target/nexus-*.gem